ankitrajput77/image_scrapper/README.md

 # Google Image Scraper

 This is a Python script that allows you to scrape images from Google search using keywords.
 It utilizes the BeautifulSoup library for web scraping and the requests library for making HTTP requests.
-Images are stored in mongodb.
+Images are stored in mongoDB and in directory named as scrapped_images.

 ## Table of Contents